lcdb/lcdb-wf/docs/index.rst

 Integration with external data and figure-making
 ------------------------------------------------
-Designed to tie together your entire analysis, from downloading references through final figures.
-Examples are included (and tested) for how to tie together workflows, including downloading external data and downstream figure-making work.
+It is designed to tie together your entire analysis, from downloading references through producing final figures.
+The included examples tie together workflows that download external data, perform downstream analysis, and make figures.
+These examples have been thoroughly tested.

-If an upstream file changes (e.g., gene annotation), all downstream jobs depending on it -- including figures -- will be updated so you can ensure that even complex analyses stay correct and up-to-date.
+If an upstream file changes (e.g., gene annotation), all dependent downstream jobs -- including figures -- will be updated so you can ensure that even complex analyses stay correct and up-to-date.

 All the advantages of Snakemake
 -------------------------------